400×

 Google claims it can render JavaScript.
 And it can - eventually.
 But for a site with thousands of pages, "eventually" means "maybe never" for most of your content.

-JavaScript-rendered content + large page count = crawl budget death.
+The core issue: JavaScript-rendered content plus a large page count equals crawl-budget death.
 Google spent resources loading pages but found nothing to index.

 One word: prerendering.